coreycampbell925/coreycampbell925/README.md

 - Built dynamic forms for efficient fleet and administrative management.
 - Developed a multilingual interface and innovated in visualizing camera and LiDAR data.

-𝟐. 𝐒𝐨𝐜𝐢𝐚𝐥 𝐂𝐮𝐫𝐚𝐭𝐨𝐫- 𝐡𝐭𝐭𝐩𝐬://𝐧𝐞𝐰.𝐬𝐨𝐜𝐢𝐚𝐥𝐜𝐮𝐫𝐚𝐭𝐨𝐫.𝐜𝐨𝐦 - a platform designed to streamline social media content creation, I was responsible for migrating and enhancing their dashboard from WordPress to Angular.
-My work significantly accelerated the platform's feature scalability and user experience.
+𝟐. 𝐒𝐨𝐜𝐢𝐚𝐥 𝐂𝐮𝐫𝐚𝐭𝐨𝐫 is a platform designed to streamline social media content creation, I was responsible for migrating and enhancing their dashboard from WordPress to Angular.
+My work significantly accelerated the platform's feature scalability and user experience - https://new.socialcurator.com

 - Led the migration and enhancement of a social medial content creation platform from WordPress to Angular.
 - Developed components for caption templates and photo galleries, integrating Firebase for data management.